gregtam/jupyter-notebook-initializer/README.md

 - `credentials.py`: This file includes login information into an MPP database.
 It is important to keep these separate from the notebook so that login information is not present inside of the notebook.

 ### Submodules
-- `python-utils`: A repository containing utility functions for common machine learning tasks such as plotting, manipulating data, and accessing a SQL database
+- `python-utils`: A repository containing utility functions for common machine learning tasks such as plotting, manipulating data, and accessing a SQL database.

 - `mpp-plotting`: A repository containing functions for plotting using an MPP database.
 For more info, check out my [blog post](http://engineering.pivotal.io/post/mpp-plotting/).